pieroproietti/penguins-blog/source/terminal/install-eggs-deb.md

 _A command line tools, can be easy to use!_

-## First: you must download it
+## First: download it

-* open Your browser and go to [sourceforge](https://sourceforge.net/projects/penguins-eggs/)
+* open Your browser and go to [sourceforge](https://sourceforge.net/projects/penguins-eggs/files/deb)
-* choose files then deb-packages.
+* choose files then files, then deb.
 You will reach this [link](https://sourceforge.net/projects/penguins-eggs/files/packages-deb/)
 * choose the rigth version and download it.

 ## Second: open a windows terminal